That-Dev-Girl-Sites/jhalabi.com/_posts/2017-10-01-medication-and-logistics.md

 ## Hmm... next!

 I called my doctor back to ask if there were any other pharmacies I could work with, since the prices of the other original pharmacies were still much higher than Freedom Fertility's price, even after learning the real total cost.
-Luckily, she was able to call it into another pharmacy - Cornerstone Pharmacy.
+Luckily, she was able to call it into another pharmacy: Cornerstone Pharmacy.
 Their quote for all 3 medications was cheaper than Freedom Fertility's inaccurate quote (for just 2 of the meds).
 Sold!

 Since this was the lowest quote I've gotten to date, I jumped on this.
 I received the medications the other day and confirmed that they are all correct.